A Level Textiles (Fashion) Design

-Textiles/Fashion Design A Level is for people who enjoy using a wide variety of experimental and traditional textile/fashion techniques and processes to produce both fine art textiles and original garments.
+Textiles (Fashion) Design A Level is for people who enjoy using a wide variety of experimental and traditional textile/fashion techniques and processes to produce both fine art textiles and original garments/accessories.

-Specifically for A Level Textiles/Fashion Design you will need to have GCSE Textiles (or Art/Graphics/3D) at grade 5 or above OR Level 2 BTEC Art and Design at Merit or above.
+Specifically for Textiles/Fashion Design you will need to have GCSE Textiles (or Art/Graphics/3D Design) at grade 5 or above OR Level 2 BTEC Art and Design at Merit or above.

-If you do not have a GCSE or BTEC in Textiles (or the subjects listed above), you will need to show evidence of your artistic commitment through a portfolio of work.
+If not, you will need to show evidence of your artistic commitment through a portfolio of work.

 A Level Textiles/Fashion Design assessment is a combination of practical portfolio work (this is mostly practical, but also includes detailed and coherent annotation of your work within your sketchbook and an essay) and a practical exam (in which you produce your final piece under exam conditions).